Skip to main content Skip to footer

 OpportunityFull contact data plus stakeholder mapHighly qualified with validated needIntensive with multiple touchpointsActive evaluation, defined timeline

-• Prospect characteristics and approach: a prospect is a qualified lead that aligns with the ideal customer profile and shows genuine buying intent.
-Sales has confirmed relevant criteria such as company fit and decision-making authority, indicating readiness for deeper discovery.
+• Prospect characteristics and approach: A prospect is a lead that aligns with your ideal customer profile and has demonstrated credible buying intent.
+Sales has validated key factors such as authority and organizational fit, making discovery conversations more focused and productive.

 That visibility supports more accurate forecasting and more strategic resource allocation across the organization.

-Modern CRM platforms support this process through automated lead scoring and categorization based on demographic and behavioral data.
-These systems evaluate factors such as company size, industry, website activity, and email engagement to assign scores automatically.
+Modern and intelligent solutions like monday CRM support this process through automated lead scoring and categorization based on demographic and behavioral data.
+These clever platforms evaluate factors such as company size, industry, website activity, and email engagement to assign scores automatically.

 Try monday CRM